irecheck/irecheck.github.io/icmi2023/index.md

 ## Program
 The workshop will be held in **October 13th, 2023**.
-Keynotes and contributor’s presentations will be video recorded and made available via a dedicated [YouTube channel](https://www.youtube.com/@irecheck). <br/> Proceedings are available at [https://doi.org/10.1145/3610661](https://doi.org/10.1145/3610661).
+Keynotes and contributor’s presentations will be video recorded and made available via a dedicated [YouTube channel](https://www.youtube.com/@irecheck). <br/> Proceedings are available at [https://doi.org/10.1145/3610661](https://doi.org/10.1145/3610661). <br/> [Get the full program here!](/icmi2023/MIIE_23_full-program.pdf)

 | | Agenda of the day |
 |-------|-------|